carlosduplar/cduplar-ai-nexus/README.md

 ## 🚢 Deployment

-This site is deployed as a static site in Firebase Hosting.
+This site is deployed as a static site in Firebase Hosting integrated with CloudFlare.
 The build output in `dist/` can be hosted on:
 - Netlify
 - Vercel
 - GitHub Pages